garrandall/popular-music-data/tracks/trip-ella-mai.md

 But I think that I'm done trippin', I'm trip-trippin' I've been sippin', that's how I control
 This feelin', you keep givin'
-You keep on hittin' it, ooh, oh
+You keep on hittin' it, oh oh
 Maybe it's your love, it's too good to be true
 Baby boy, your love, got me trippin' on you
 You know your love is big enough, make me trip up on you